SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Infoslide: For the purpose of this debate, "innate intelligence" is one's inherent capacity to adapt, learn, and respond to stimuli in their environment based on their genetic predispositions, neurological development, and instinctual behaviors.

-10. You are an unborn baby in heaven, unknown about where you'll be born.
+10. You are an unborn baby in heaven, unaware about where on Earth, to which parent you'll be born.
 Assuming feasibility, This house would choose not to be born.

-11. Assuming feasibility this house prefers a world where existing wealth is distributed equally among all individuals

 12. This house regrets dating apps

 13. This house supports norms of maximum transparency (e.g. sharing phone passwords, location sharing, emotional transparency, etc.) in romantic relationships.

 15. This house regrets the Existence of Valentine's Day